FriendsOfVictoire/WidgetSimpleContactFormBundle/README.md

-##Victoire Simple Contact Form Bundle
+##Victoire DCMS Simple Contact Form Bundle
 ============

-Need to add a simple contact formin your Victoire website ?
+Need to add a simple contact form in your Victoire website ?

 #Set Up Victoire